crumbhole/argocd-vault-replacer/README.md

 ## Testing

 Create a test yaml file that will be used to pull a secret from Vault.
-The below will look in vault for /path/to/your/secret and will return the key 'secretkey', it will then base64 encode that value.
-As we are using a Vault KV2 store, we must include ../data/.. in our path:
+The below will look in Vault for /path/to/your/secret and will return the key 'secretkey', it will then base64 encode that value.
+As we are using a Vault kv2 store, we must include ../data/.. in our path:

 ```YAML
 apiVersion: v1